 Everyone knows that childbirth can be painful - even extremely painful.
 This depends largely on what course the birth takes and the individual pain threshold of the mother.
 We do know, however, that an exact knowledge of the childbirth process helps reduce the pain.
 So find out in good time about the various pain treatment options available to you during childbirth.
 The pain relief available ranges from homeopathic remedies, relaxation techniques and acupuncture, right through to injected pain killers and epidural anaesthesia (peridural anaesthesia or PDA for short).
-Whatever you decide, you should make sure that your wishes are taken seriously – whether you want to do it without painkillers completely or want the pain to be taken away from the start.
+Whatever you decide, you should make sure that your wishes are taken seriously – whether you want to do without painkillers completely or want the pain to be taken away right from the start.

 Childbirth is an individual process, which is influenced by a range of factors - including the place of birth.
 Take your time to find the right place for you.
 Ask about the various childbirth options and aids available such as the birthing chair, wall bars and water births, the types of Caesarean section used, the type of breastfeeding counselling available after birth, as well as puerperium care.
 You basically have a choice between a home birth in familiar surroundings, a birth centre run by midwives with a homely atmosphere or a hospital birth, with the advantage of medical facilities on-hand.
 The latter is the best option if you have experienced complications during pregnancy or for multiple births.

 The sucking and swallowing reflex of your newborn baby reaches its peak up to two hours after birth.
 If you hold your baby in your arms, its sense of smell will help it find your breast and the best baby food in the world.
 Crying also helps this process.
 It releases hormones which are essential for breastfeeding.
 Fear and stress can also make breastfeeding impossible for both mother and child.
 So take your time and make sure you receive a good breastfeeding consultation.
 In many hospitals, breastfeeding consultation already forms an integral part of puerperium care.
-Even if it doesn't work right away, experience shows that almost every mother can breastfeed.
+Even if it doesn't work right away, experience shows that practically every mother can breastfeed.
 So there’s nothing to worry about.